laminas/laminas-validator/docs/book/v3/validators/is-countable.md

 Specifying either of the latter two is inconsistent with the first, and, as such, the validator does not allow setting both a count and a minimum or maximum value.
-You may, however specify both minimum and maximum values, in which case the validator operates similar to the [Between validator](between.md).
+You may, however specify both minimum and maximum values to ensure that the number of elements is between a given range.

 ## Supported options